syall/function-ts/README.md

 const add: (x: number) => (y: number) => number
 /* add */ = x => y => x + y;
 ```

-Sadly, Haskell pattern matching does not exist in TypeScript.

-Instead, the implementation had to use `if` statements in the body which act as specific cases and `else` which acts as the wildcard case.
+Haskell pattern matching does not exist in TypeScript so the implementation uses `if` statements as cases and `else` as the wildcard.

 ### IO

 `out` is a function that takes in a value and passes it into JavaScript's `console.log`. `out` also returns an IO monad type using the character `'ё'`.

-Besides this, the `sequence` function takes in the `[Function, any][]` type, meaning that `sequence` takes a list of functions and corresponding arguments and applies them in sequence.
+The `sequence` function takes in the `[Function, any][]` type, meaning that `sequence` takes a list of functions and corresponding arguments and applies them in sequence.
 However, since `sequence` can take in functions that return an IO monad type, the sequence function itself also has that same IO monad type.

 Finally, `group` is identical to `sequence` except it wraps the function calls with `console.group` and `console.groupEnd`.

 ### Composition

-`dot` is a function that takes in two functions, modeling mathematical function composition typically denoted as `f·g` or `f(g(x)`.
+`dot` is a function that takes in two functions, modeling mathematical function composition: `f·g` or `f(g(x)`.

 The `g` function takes input type `A` to produce type `B` and the `f` function takes in the output from `g` an input of type `B` to produce type `C`.

-Because of this, the type of `dot` is `(B -> C) -> (A -> B) -> A -> C` which means that you can partially apply the first two functions to create a new function, which can then be completely applied when the input argument is supplied later!
+The type of `dot` is `(B -> C) -> (A -> B) -> A -> C` which means that you can partially apply the first two functions to create a new function, which can then be completely applied when the input argument is supplied later!

 ### Lists